elugens/hello-javascript/docs/browser-related-questions/ui-events/scroll-scolling-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can't use event.preventDefault() in the onscroll listener to prevent scrolling because it fires after the scroll has already occurred.
-We may, however, disable event-based scrolling by using preventDefault() gets invoked on a scroll-triggering event, such as the keydown event for pageUp and pageDown.
+  <div><strong>Interview Response:</strong> We cannot use event.preventDefault() in the onscroll listener to prevent scrolling because it fires after the scroll has already occurred.
+We may, however, disable event-based scrolling by using preventDefault() which invokes on a scroll-triggering event, such as the keydown event for pageUp and pageDown.
 The scroll does not begin if we add an event handler to these events and use event.preventDefault().
     </div>
   </div>
 </details>